PacktPublishing/Hands-On-Cloud-Solutions-with-Azure/README.md

 # Hands-On-Cloud-Solutions-with-Azure
-Hands-On Cloud Solutions with Azure, published by Packt
+Hands-On Cloud Solutions with Azure, Authored by Greg Leonardo and published by Packt